DavidFirth/alt3/docs/_pages/leagues/england-premier-league.md

   - text: "Click on the *team name* to see graphically how any team's schedule strength evolves through the season."
 ---

-This page will normally be updated at 14:45, 17:15 and 22:25 (London time) on Saturdays, and at 22:25 on other matchdays.
+This page will normally be updated 2 hours after each scheduled match kickoff time.

 {% include leagues/england-premier-league/alt3-table.html %}